Krishnamohan33/KY-indie-publisher-hub/README.md

 ---

-## 📩 Tips Before Submitting
+## 🧠 Tips Before Submitting

-- Have a pitch deck ready (PDF or web-based).
+- ✅ Prepare a **pitch deck** (PDF or web format).
-- A short gameplay trailer helps a lot.
+- 🎥 Include a **short gameplay video** or trailer.
-- Include team details, funding needs, timeline, and platforms.
+- 👥 Mention your team size, budget needs, timeline, and platforms.
+- 💡 Tailor your pitch to the publisher’s focus and past projects.

 ---